Cali-Sketch: Stroke Calibration and Completion for High-Quality Face Image Generation from Human-Like Sketches

-We focus on image generation from ``poorly-drawn sketches", which is less discussed but appears more in real applications.
-Compared with the aforementioned methods in \cite{isola2017image, jo2019sc,wang2018pix2pixHD}, ours doesn't necessarily desire a sketch well aligned to the original image to generate an appropriately edited and restored result while those methods might produce unacceptable results given such poorly-drawn sketches as input.
+We focus on image generation from ``human-like sketches", which is less discussed but appears more in real applications.
+Compared with the aforementioned methods in \cite{isola2017image, jo2019sc,wang2018pix2pixHD, lu2019fcn,liu2018auto}, ours doesn't necessarily desire a sketch well aligned to the original image to generate an appropriately edited and restored result while those methods might produce unacceptable results given such human-like sketches as input.

 To preserve facial features and drawing intention, we propose both global contour loss and local detail loss to accomplish necessary stroke modifications and detail improvements.
 To eliminate artifacts, we also incorporate a perceptual loss and a reconstruction loss in the overall objective function.
-In this way, we manage to make the final appearance of generated images photo-realistic, while keeping the determinant attributes and drawing intention of input sketch.
-Experiments confirms that face images synthesized by our proposed method are natural-looking and visually pleasant without observable artifacts.
+In this way, we manage to make the final appearance of generated images photo-realistic, while keeping the determinant attributes and drawing intention of the input sketch.
+Experiments confirm that face images synthesized by our proposed method are natural-looking and visually pleasant without observable artifacts.

 To sum up, our key contributions are three-fold: